 How to Ship Expensive Cards, Multiple Cards, or Cards to Be Graded

 So, you’ll take the card, put it in a bubble wrap pouch, and then you can even sandwich it in between two pieces of cardboard with blue painter’s tape holding it together.
 Then put it in the box with more bubble wrap (I also save bubble wrap from other boxes shipped to me), and make sure nothing is going to move.
-You can even tape the whole thing to the bottom of the box with painter’s tape to be sure.
+You can even tape the whole thing to the bottom of the inside of the box with painter’s tape to be sure.

 I do basically this same thing when I’m sending several cards that won’t fit comfortably in a bubble mailer or cards to be graded.
 I’ll put them together in a bubble wrap pouch (or more than one depending how many cards I’m sending) and then make sure nothing is going to move around.

-Also, in cases like these, I’d always make sure you’re purchasing some kind of insurance.
+Also, in cases like these, I’d always make sure you’re purchasing insurance.
 When selling expensive cards on eBay, a good idea is to let the buyer know they can choose the shipping method and decide how much insurance they want (same goes for selling on Facebook groups or other websites as well.

 Alright…that’s about all I got!
 Have any other ideas about shipping cards?
 If you’re sending in bulk, you can read my post about that here.
 Thanks!